QuBruin/DynamicCircuit/README.md

 ## Repetition code

-We implement the general repetition quantum error correction code and verify it under different types of quantum noise.
+We implement the general repetition quantum error correction code by inherit the QECCode class.
+We verify it under different types of quantum noise.

 <img src="Figures/Repcircuit.png" alt="alt text" width="700">